 Almost all melon ballers have two sizes of scoops, one on each end of the handle.
 On good ones, the scooping bowls are made from stainless-steel and their edges will be slightly sharp.
 The sizes of the bowls seems to range from 1 to 3 cm (1/2 to 1 1/2 inches.)
 The smallest bowls will make a ball just about the size of a green pea.

-Most melon baller scooping bowls sold are round, though you can find oval.
-Many of the bowls will have a small hole in them, to let liquid flow out when scooping.
+Most melon baller scoops sold are round, though you can find oval.
+Many of the bowls will have a small hole in them, to let liquid flow out when scooping, and to stop an air seal from forming to made it easier to dislodge the food stuff in it.

 Make sure you buy one that is dishwasher safe, if that is important to you.